juanmait/itfs/README.md

-# fs_iter
+# itfs

-Some rust iterator adaptors useful when iterating over the file system.
+Rust iterator adaptors useful when iterating over the file system.

 -   **extension_filter**: Export the struct `ExtensionFilter`.
 Filter `DirEntry` items where the file extension is not in a list of allowed ones.